RuABraun/RuABraun.github.io/_posts/2021-11-21-Notes-on-Sharpness-Aware-Minimization.markdown

 $$ \underset{\Vert \epsilon \Vert_p}{\arg\max} L_S(w + \epsilon) \approx \underset{\Vert \epsilon \Vert_p}{\arg\max} L_S(w) + \epsilon \nabla_w L_S(w) = \underset{\Vert \epsilon \Vert_p}{\arg\max} \epsilon \nabla_w L_S(w)$$

 The value of $$\epsilon$$ that solves this approximation is "given by the solution to a classical dual norm problem [...]" $$\hat \epsilon$$.
-This leads to the following expression and loss as explained in the paper:
+This leads to the following expression and loss (from the paper):

 <img src="{{site.url}}/images/sam_lossequation.png" style="display: block; margin: auto;" />

-(I hope to look at the equations in more detail later to understand them but for now will skip to code)
+So in the end they end up throwing away the complicated terms and just using the gradient information to climb in the steepest direction.
+The amount they climb is determined by the hyperparameter $$\rho$$.

+Note that this is similar to when trying to find an adversial example: Changing the variables (this time the weights, not the input) by a small amount to maximize the loss.

 The procedure is to compute the loss for weights $$w$$, then use that loss and gradient to compute $$\hat \epsilon$$, perturb the weights, compute the loss again and use that gradient to update.

 There's a pytorch implementation [here](https://github.com/davda54/sam).
 Code looks quite simple.
-The result of the first forward-backward is to modify the parameters $$p$$ by `p.add_(e_w)`, upon which after the second forward-backward the parameters are reset and one does a normal update `self.base_optimizer.step()` with the new gradient.
+The result of the first forward-backward is to set `e_w=p.grad*scale` and modify the parameters $$p$$ by `p.add_(e_w)`, upon which after the second forward-backward the parameters are reset and one does a normal update `self.base_optimizer.step()` with the new gradient.

-Note the first step is equivalent to when trying to find an adversial example: Changing the weights by a small amount to maximize the loss.

 Looking at it practically, this means the gradients will always comes from a nearby "higher point" (higher as in the loss is higher).
 What effect will this have on the optimization trajectory?
 If you're already in a minimum it's already too late I guess.
 You're just going to be redirected to the one you're already in right?
 But if you're bouncing between minima then if you land in a sharp one you should get a bigger gradient correction than if you land in a flat minima where the higher points are actually not that high.
 So I guess it improves the chances of landing in a good minima.
-Thinking from the adversial perspective, it should help ensure the model does not allow small perturbations in the input to lead to large changes in the output.

 There's a bunch of other interesting content.
 One point they mention is that the updates are of course done per batch, which means values like $$\hat \epsilon$$ are only estimated with small number of datapoints rather than the entire dataset.
 They look into what the effect of using subsets (of the batch) of size $$m$$ which are then used to compute the SAM update across different GPUs and then averaging, and find that having smaller sizes performs better!